NASA-PDS/registry-api/README.md

 ## Deployment

-If needed change port in `src/main/resources/applications.properties`
+If needed change server port and elasticSearch parameters in `src/main/resources/applications.properties`.
+Note, the registry index in elasticSearch is hard-coded.
+It need to be `registry`.

     mvn clean
     mvn install